 How much do I need to be earning before repayment starts?

-The following tables show the thresholds to start repaying your student loans for the 2023/24 and 2024/25 years.
+The following tables show the thresholds to start repaying your student loans.
 For earlier years, please check HMRC’s website.

 How and when do I repay my student loan?

-Repayments are made automatically through the tax system and stop once you’ve paid off your student loan in full.
-However, many are surprised to see that what you pay actually depends on your income rather than on the figure you borrowed.
+Repayments are made at the rate of 9% automatically through the tax system and stop once you’ve paid off your student loan in full.
 This applies whether you’re self-employed or in direct employment.

-Full-time courses – you’ll start repaying the April after you finish or leave your course, but only if you’re earning over the repayment threshold.
-For example, if you graduate in June 2019, you’ll be due to start repaying in April 2020, if you’re earning enough.
+Full-time courses – you’ll start repaying in the month of April after you finish or leave your course, but only if you’re earning over the repayment threshold.
+For example, if you graduate in June 2020, you’ll start repaying in April 2021, if you’re earning enough.

-Students who took out loans in Scotland or Northern Ireland are only affected by Plan 1.
-Repayment thresholds from previous years are available here.
+Students who took out Student Loans in Northern Ireland are only affected by Plan 1.

 What about a Postgraduate Master’s Loan or Postgraduate Doctoral Loan?